sandhyaparna/Data-Science/Regression.md

 n is total sample size and k is no of predictors <br/>

 ### Bullet Points
+* Linear regression will have high bias and low variance
-* Least Square Error is used to identify the line of best fit
+* Least Square Error is used to identify the line of best fit (minimizes sum of squares prediction errors)
 * Overfitting is more likeley when we
 * Sum of residuals is always 0 and so is mean in linear reg
 * If a degree k polynomial perfectly fits the data, there are high chance that degree k+ polynomial will overfit the data and degree k- will underfit the data
 * Higher degree polynomials over-fit the data
 * Maximum Likelihood estimate (MLE) may not always exist.
 If MLE exist, it (they) may not be unique.
-*
-*
+* F-test in Linear reg is to test the goodness of the model
 *
 *
 *